weekendfamily/foodforthepeople/_posts/blog/2016-12-23-celeriac-gratin.md

 From the original recipe a few things were changed:
 - no crust obviously
-- the honey is way less, 1 tablespoon became 1 teaspoon
+- way less honey, 1 tablespoon became 1 teaspoon
 - half of the herbs were used, though I probably should have used all of it.
 - I forgot to grate 1/3 of the celeriac
 - Celeriac was cubbed and fried in 2 tablespoon of olive olive oil for about 10 minutes, instead of boiling.
-I hoped this would give it a bit more flavour.
+I hoped this would give it a bit more flavor.
 - Cheddar was replaced with 100 g Emmentaler and 150 g of Gruyére.